 Promote a close and open relationship based on best practices.
 Raise awareness among the end users.
+Reduction of material and energy consumption.
+Greater efficiency in the procurement processes.

 In 2017, we organised a session of our Responsible Business Panel on management of the supply chain(2)